 And of course, there’s a Festival Walk led by Jonathan Golden which will take walkers through Petworth Deer Park, Shimmings Valley and Balls Cross.

-The festival agenda is packed but you do need to book.
-You’ll find the very comprehensive website of what’s on and how to book here: https://www.petworthfestival.org.uk/
+Although the festival has concluded for another year, you’ll find the very comprehensive website of what’s on and how to book here: https://www.petworthfestival.org.uk/